sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 I still think there's so much work that can be done here.
 So many "if => then" ECDO implications that can be researched and fleshed out.
 The repo is turning into a proper goldmine but it's only the seeds for a proper refinement.
 Each lead could probably take a month to research properly.

 The scale is key here.
 We aren't looking for droughts, or floods, or famines.
-We are looking for the land burning, decade and century long famines, water flowing over mountains, civilizations wiped out.
+We are looking for a convergence of the land burning, decade and century long famines, water flowing over mountains, civilizations wiped out.
 Understand the scale involved here.

 ## Fine-Tuning